volzook/zksync-era-fork/README.md

-# zkSync Era: A ZK Rollup For Scaling Ethereum
+# zkSync Era: A ZK Rollup For Scaling Ethereum To the Moon

 [![Logo](eraLogo.png)](https://zksync.io/)